Radiology research software

 Visual workflow examples

-Representative screenshots show how HAGRad converts image review into structured research outputs.
+Representative screenshots show how image review becomes structured research output.

-HAGRad EAT report showing epicardial adipose tissue volume, density, review coverage, and example segmented cardiac CT slices.
+EAT report showing epicardial adipose tissue volume, density, review coverage, and example segmented CT slices.

 Epicardial adipose tissue summary report with volume, density, review coverage, and segmented representative slices.

-HAGRad core viewer showing axial cardiac CT, a stent-lumen square profile measurement, and the corresponding profile-analysis graph and metrics.
+Core viewer showing axial CT, a stent-lumen square profile measurement, and the corresponding profile-analysis graph and metrics.

 Core Viewer

-Axial cardiac CT review with editable measurement overlays and quantitative stent-lumen profile analysis.
+Axial CT review with editable measurement overlays and quantitative stent-lumen profile analysis.

 CCTA IQ